 |This usually means the game must be replayed.|

 |Long cycle rule||Repetition of a board position ends the game.||Computer Olympiad rules||(PJT: ¿used with basic ko rule? |

 The game result depends only on the number of stones captured by either since the first occurrence of the position.

 |Threefold repetition||Third or later occurrence of a position is required to declare end of the game, the result is draw/loss/win depending on stones captured in the loop.||Renaissance rules||A single repetition of a position not necessarily means an endless cycle, see for example 1-eye-flaw.
 Further repetitions are also increasingly easier to recognize in practice.|

 |Minimal superko||Forbids a board play to repeat the last position both players passed in successively.||Renaissance rules||Slight complement to the basic ko rule.|

-The following variants have been used in theoretical discussions:
+A possible reasoning behind a few of the above is a generic long cycle rule.
+The following variants have also been used in theoretical discussions: